tomreece4/news-sentiment-analysis/README.md

-# Financial News Sentiment Analyzer
+# Financial News Sentiment Analyser

 This Python project fetches financial news from popular RSS feeds and performs sentiment analysis using both traditional and transformer-based NLP models (VADER + optional FinBERT).
 It classifies articles as Positive, Negative, or Neutral and displays a ranked list of the most impactful stories.